oberon-lang/oberon-lang.github.io/_posts/2023-12-25-towards-concurrency.md

 ```
 PROCEDURE CLOSE(VAR c: CHANNEL OF T);

+PROCEDURE CLOSED(VAR c: CHANNEL OF T):BOOLEAN;
 ```

 The CLOSE procedure sets the channel status to closed.
 Once called, a channel cannot be reopened again.
 Calling CLOSE on an already closed channel has no effect.
+The CLOSED procedure returns TRUE if c was closed, FALSE otherwise.

 ```
 PROCEDURE SELECT(n: INTEGER